 - Prior presentation in another international conference prior to MEMS 2021

-- Prior publication in a journal or equivalent paper more than one-half year prior to the abstract submission deadline
+- Prior publication in a journal or equivalent paper more than one-half year (6 months) prior to the paper submission deadline

 - Didn't show application was working